Decaf

 Often frowned upon, decaf coffee can be delicious when done well.
 We believe they should be treated with the same respect as our other coffees, and we’re on a mission to bring you the cream of the non-caffeinated crop.

 As interest in coffee grew, the Bayters embarked on a journey of empirical knowledge about pulping and different types of fermentation.
-Together with Nelson Moya, a coffee enthusiast who showed them different processing equipment, they immersed themselves in the search for specialty coffees from Colombia.
-Their farm is now certified as "Rainforest" by the prestigious "Federación Nacional de Cafeteros".
+Together with Nelson Moya, a coffee enthusiast who showed them different processing equipment, they immersed themselves in the search for specialty coffees from Colombia and certified their farm as “Rainforest” by the prestigious Federación Nacional de Cafeteros between 2014 and 2015.

-This particular lot of Condor was decaffeinated using the EA (Ethyl Acetate) Sugar Cane Process, unique to Colombia.
-The green beans are transported to the Descafecol Processing Plant in Manizales where they are placed in silos for production batches.
+This particular lot of El Condor was decaffeinated using the EA (Ethyl Acetate) Sugar Cane Process, unique to Colombia.

+The green beans are transported to the Descafecol Processing Plant in Manizales, where they are placed in silos for production batches.
 It begins with special fermentation to extract unique flavours.
-The caffeine extraction uses circular containers filled with a blend of high mountain spring water and natural ethyl acetate (a compound derived from sugarcane), lowering caffeine levels to 0.1%.
+The caffeine extraction involves circular containers filled with a blend of high-mountain spring water and natural ethyl acetate (= a compound derived from sugarcane), lowering caffeine levels to 0.1%.
+The outcome is a smooth, flavourful, and highly enjoyable coffee.

+El Condor decaf showcases notes of milk chocolate and caramel.
+You can experience rich nectarine flavours with hints of red fruits such as red apple, raspberry, and red grapes.
 On the dry smell, there is also an interesting spicy aroma of cloves and roasted almonds.